Networks-Learning/hcml-seminar-ws22/README.md

 You will read a few papers in one topic in human-centric machine learning and present an overview of the topic.
 There will be several possible topics to choose from (see below).
 To help you with the presentation, an instructor will be assigned to you to supervise you and provide advice for your presentation.

-The presentations will take place 3-4 different days throughout the Winter semester.
+The presentations will take place on 3-4 different dates throughout the Winter semester.
 As a student, you will need to attend all presentations and ask questions to the presenters.

 Important dates:

+- Kickoff meeting: 26.10.22
-- Topic selection: 02.12.21
+- Topic selection: 02.12.22

-Note: If you have any questions about the seminar, feel free to drop an email to Nastaran (nastaran@mpi-sws.org), Eleni (estraitouri@mpi-sws.org) or Stratis (stirtsis@mpi-sws.org).
+Note: If you have any questions about the seminar, feel free to drop an email to Nastaran (nastaran@mpi-sws.org), Eleni (estraitouri@mpi-sws.org) or Stratis (stsirtsis@mpi-sws.org).

 ## Available topics